Hamster4u/Overdose-Stealer/README.md

 This public version is intended for educational purposes, showcasing the core functionality of the tool.
 A more advanced and feature-rich private version is under development.

+> 🔄 **Update (2024-04-30)**:
+> A new module has been added to detect and extract local wallet data from several popular cryptocurrency wallets, expanding the forensic capabilities of the tool.

 ## Key Features

 🔑 **Token Extraction**